ShopTeckStudio/shoptechstudio-labs/docker/monitoring/README.md

 This stack follows a consistent on-disk file structure on the host system.
 Docker Compose references files relative to the location of `docker-compose.yml`, so the local folder layout is intentional and important.

-All services in this stack are defined in a single `docker-compose.yml` file, while service-specific configuration files live in their own folders alongside it.
+All services in this stack are defined in a single `docker-compose.yml` file, while only services that require host-side configuration files have folders alongside it.

+⚠️ Important:

+The GitHub folder structure is for documentation and examples.
+Your actual Docker host should only contain files referenced by `docker-compose.yml`.

+Example configuration files are provided in this repository and can be copied into place as needed.

 ### Expected Local Folder Structure